 9 Top Tips for First-Time Homebuyers

 9 top tips for first-time homebuyers entering the market, it definitely pays to know what’s coming.
 Being uncertain of your budget and not planning ahead can lead to overspending and other major problems down the road.
 Be aware, be prepared, and keep reading to get ahead of the challenges you’ll face as a first-time home buyer.
-Know that buying a home can be a good investment, but can also be stressful, expensive and confusing.
+Know that buying a home can be a good investment, but can also be stressful, expensive, and confusing.

-Smart strategies like working with a professional realtors and home inspectors, getting a mortgage pre-approval and buying in an up-and-coming area can help you stretch every dollar.
-Here are 9 Top Tips for First-Time Homebuyers
+Smart strategies like working with professional realtors and home inspectors, getting a mortgage pre-approval, and buying in an up-and-coming area can help you stretch every dollar.

-1. Save, scrimp and postpone purchases
+1. Save, scrimp, and postpone purchases

 When I was a bank lender, I saw too many people screw up their mortgage pre-approvals with previous major purchases, car loans, and empty savings accounts.
 If you want to get a new home, you have to make sacrifices and trade-offs before you start house-hunting.